gltn/stdm2/docs/source/index.rst

 .. meta::
    :description lang=en: STDM 2.0 User Manual and API Documentation.

-`STDM 2.0`_ The Social Tenure Domain Model (STDM) is a propoor land information tool that provides a flexible approach for representing people-land relationships.
+The Social Tenure Domain Model (STDM) is a propoor land information tool that provides a flexible approach for representing people-land relationships.
 The tool provides a practical approach for representing these relationships independent of the level of formality, legality and technical accuracy.

 Some of the functionality provided by the tool include: